 In this example, my generated model ID is

-model name.
 However, I find the “author ID” part of the generated model ID

 excessively long.
 I changed the author ID to

 automatically changes to the much more manageable

 Verify that all of the information is correct.
 Once all of the required information has been filled in and verified, click OK to create the project.

 Once we have created the project, we can begin to prepare the data!